Our partnership with the MCG officially ended on 30 June 2022.

 “The use of solar power is an exciting next step for the stadium and we are looking forward to seeing how the panels perform across the coming summer and beyond.”

 “Partnering with EnergyAustralia on this project has been hugely beneficial – they are very experienced in this space and could see what we were trying to achieve and helped us work out what was feasible."

 Vaughan Furniss, EnergyAustralia Head of Commercial and Industrial said:

 “We’re extremely proud to partner with the MCC, who, like us, are committed to sustainability.
 Our partnership is not just revolutionising the way energy is used at the MCG but there is also great potential to apply the technology we’ve developed for this project to help other venues and businesses in Victoria to use energy in a more efficient, green and cost-effective way.”

 “It’s a great project to be using renewable electricity to power the water recycling plant to produce ‘greener than green water’.
 It’s super exciting and satisfying working with the MCC to address some of these big energy challenges.”

-The partnership commenced in 2016 with EnergyAustralia supplying electricity to the MCG as well as supporting a range of environmental sustainability initiatives across the precinct, including the supply and installation of 12 solar powered lights and security cameras in Yarra Park in 2019 to enhance the safety an amenity for the park users.
+Our partnership with the MCG commenced in 2016 with EnergyAustralia supplying electricity to the MCG as well as supporting a range of environmental sustainability initiatives across the precinct, including the supply and installation of 12 solar powered lights and security cameras in Yarra Park in 2019 to enhance the safety an amenity for the park users.